How to Build an Async REST API Client Class in Python with Connection Pooling

 return await self._request("DELETE", path, **kwargs)

 The _request method is the internal engine.
 It retries on transient HTTP errors and network failures, respects Retry-After headers for rate-limited responses, applies exponential backoff with jitter, and raises immediately on non-retryable client errors (4xx except 429).
-The public methods (get, post, put, delete) are thin wrappers that delegate to _request.
+The public methods (get, post, put, patch, delete) are thin wrappers that delegate to _request.

 Warning